tbensky/PrologScheduling/README.md

 ## Adding CLP to our code

 So back to our `RoomNum` problem.
 Suppose we know we have at most 50 rooms to place rooms in (this is all the rooms our facility has, for example).
-Suppose as our `plan` goal begins, we tell Prolog that `RoomNum` is an open and flexible quantity, but it must only take on values between 1 and 50 (inclusive), or we'll be out of space.
+As our `plan` goal begins, we tell Prolog that `RoomNum` is an open and flexible quantity, but it must only take on values between 1 and 50 (inclusive).
 Prolog+CLD means with this constraint alone, Prolog will now be happy to proceed with its solution search, almost as if `RoomNum` was given an exact values.

 Let's modify our code and set this constrain like this: